custom-components/ble_monitor/info.md

 # Changes in 0.6.13

 - Added support for LYWSD03MMC sensors with custom Telink firmware (by [benkarro](https://github.com/benkarro)).
 For more information about Telink firmware, see this [github page](https://github.com/atc1441/ATC_MiThermometer).
-You can remove the encryption key after flashing the custom firmware;
+You can remove the encryption key after flashing the custom firmware.
+Make sure you set advertising type to mi-like.

 {% endif %}